ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-hemanialaparthi/writing/proposals/show_proposal_one.md

 ## 🏁 One Sentence Pitch

-My first episode consists of the introduction to the Computer Science department at Allegheny and the types of majors offered here and how they differ from each other.
+My first episode consists of the introduction to the Computer Science department at Allegheny and the types of majors offered here and how they differ from each other.s

 ## 🔬 Show Details